Settlement Services

 One-to-One Support with: Resumes, Cover Letters, Interviews, Job search

-Referrals and Accompaniment to Work BC, Career Paths for Skilled Immigrants, Job Training.
+Referrals and Accompaniment to Work BC, Career Paths for Skilled Immigrants, and Job Training.

 Education and support with Employment Standards, WorkSafeBC, Work Permits and other employment related issues.